destructurama/attributed/README.md

 #### Treating types and properties as scalars

-To prevent destructuring of a type or property at all, apply the `[LoggedAsScalar]` attribute.
+To prevent destructuring of a type or property at all, apply the `[LogAsScalar]` attribute.

 #### Masking a string property